 Closet Domestic Airport:

-Managua's Augusto C. Sandino International Airport (MGA) is the closest airport and only a 50 minute drive from Granada.
+Managua's Augusto C. Sandino International Airport (MGA) is the closest airport and only a 50-minute drive from Granada.
 Managua offers both international flights as well as connections to smaller regional airports throughout Nicaragua.
 However, the best way to get there currently is via land border crossing via Costa Rica.
 The best way to do this is by flying into Liberia, CR (LIR).

-Managua's Augusto C. Sandino International Airport (MGA) is the closest airport and only a 50 minute drive from Granada.
-International flights from Houston on United and Miami w/ American.
+Managua's Augusto C. Sandino International Airport (MGA) is the closest airport and only a 50-minute drive from Granada.
+International flights from Houston on United and Miami w/American.

 Most guests travel by car from Managua to Granada and then take Jicaro's boat transfer across the lake.
 Helicopter connections between Managua and Granada are also possible though Jicaro Island is only accessible via boat.